ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/AttributePolicies.md

 ## Complex Types

 Complex types are defined in the attribute policy files as well.
 Complex types are defined in files with the extension `.ap`.
-The CSE reads the complex type definitions from the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} and [secondary init](../setup/Running.md#secondary-init-directory) directory, for example [complexTypePolicies.ap](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init/complexTypePolicies.ap){target=_new}.
+The CSE reads the complex type definitions from the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} and [user-provided *init* directory](../setup/Running.md#user-provided-init-directory), for example [complexTypePolicies.ap](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init/complexTypePolicies.ap){target=_new}.
 More than one complex type file can be provided.

 Complex types are defined indirectly by assigning attributes to them.
 Attributes for a complex types are defined in the same way as for common resource types.
 The only difference is that the *ctype* field is set to the name of the complex type the attribute belongs to.
 If an attribute belongs to more than one complex type, the attribute definition is repeated for each complex type.